 Efforts at combating corruption have followed much the same path that was (in theory) followed by previous administrations, albeit with the claim that this was being undertaken with greater sincerity and energy.
-South Africa has numerous agencies empowered in one way or another to act against corruption; bespoke bodies such as the Investigating Directorate within the National Prosecuting Authority have been established to provide greater focus.
+South Africa has numerous agencies empowered to act against corruption; bespoke bodies such as the Investigating Directorate within the National Prosecuting Authority have been established to provide greater focus.
 Under President Ramaphosa much has been made of the changes to institutional leadership in organisations like the NPA and the South African Revenue Service.

-Some individuals involved in state capture have been prosecuted, some assets frozen, and some funds recovered.26
+Some individuals involved in state capture have been prosecuted, some assets frozen, and some funds recovered.22 The overall efficacy of these measures has been widely questioned, however.